The Art of Short Fiction (Q3052)

 15 credits, Level 5

-On this module you will explore how 'short fiction' has developed historically, and how it is now manifested and defined.
-You will analyse a wide range of forms that may include fable, folk tale, the graphic novel, sudden fiction, and the short story.
-Though the module is concentrated on the analysis and production of works of short fiction, it also introduces you to a more complicated and nuanced understanding of fiction and theory.
+How has ‘short fiction’ developed historically, and how it is now manifested and defined?
+We will analyse a wide range of forms that may include fable, folk tale, the graphic novel, sudden fiction, and the short story.
+Though the module concentrates on the analysis and production of works of short fiction, it also introduces you to a nuanced and surprising understanding of fiction and theory.

 100%: Coursework (Portfolio)

 This module is approximately 150 hours of work.
 This breaks down into about 22 hours of contact time and about 128 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2022/23.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: